 Although you might occasionally see people at the gym working out with Beats, it’s probably not ideal.
 Their build quality does allow them to stay pretty firmly in place but the necessary ventilation during an intense workout just isn’t there.

 They weren’t exactly designed to be used for working out, but doing so technically won’t cause any major issues.
-The main factor to keep in mind if you decide to use them for working out are the leather covered ear cushions.
+The main factor to keep in mind if you decide to use them for working out is the leather-covered ear cushions.
 Over time, your sweat will start to wear away the black leather finish until they start to look like an old hat with sweat stains.

 We recommend using a different pair of headphones to wear at the gym.
 These are far better suited for at-home or on-the-go listening where you won’t be testing their durability.
 They also do not carry an official waterproof rating, which adds to their limited performance as a dedicated workout pair.